Ria de Vigo (Rias Baixas)

-The fish auction in Bueu is one of the best in the region.
+Grab something tasty to cook on your barbecue at the fish auction in Bueu, one of the best in the region...

 Be there for the afternoon arrival of the catch at 5 pm.
 Then cook the fresh fish on your barbecue as the sun sets over the ria.
 The localy-caught Galician fish is possibly the tastiest you will find in the world!

 Visit one of Spain's oldest wine museums in Cambados...